 One-on-one training or in-person meetings take SMEs away from their tasks and ask them to refocus on a completely different subject.
 The sessions vary in quality, depending on the trainer’s availability or clarity.

-Plus, each session will differ in some way, making knowledge transfer incomplete.
-This can change the knowledge retention for each team member and create imbalances in knowledge across an organization.
+Plus, each session will differ in some way, resulting in incomplete knowledge transfer.
+This can affect knowledge retention for each team member and create knowledge imbalances across an organization.

 Video training provides a unifying, visual language for processes that must be understood organization-wide, helping tear down silos that limit alignment and collaboration.